Gabe9T/Coffee-business/README.md

 ## Known Bugs
 * Create new coffee button needs to be fixed
 * list needs to go down when you sell an item
-* Problems while pushing, messed up code
-* cant figure out why it wont display anymore

 ## link to old repo
-(https://github.com/gabe9t/projectweek82)
+Problems while pushing, messed up code cant figure out why it wont display anymore, will figure out how to fix it later this week (https://github.com/gabe9t/projectweek82)